AwesomeController/serious-business/kickstarter/body_copy.md

 ### How do I contribute?

+Everything from our code
+to our schematics
-Everything from our code to schematics to the Kickstarter copy you are reading is available online and free of charge at [our Github page](https://github.com/awesomecontroller).
+to the Kickstarter copy you are reading is available online and free at [our Github page](https://github.com/awesomecontroller).
 If you're a developer,
-be sure to check out the Hackers Tier that allows you to flash your Awesome Controller and upload new code.
+be sure to check out the Hackers Tier that allows you to easily flash your Awesome Controller and upload new code.
 Want to add support for the Atari Jaguar?
 Awesome!
 We'd love to get a pull request and release it back for everyone to benefit.

+### Can I use a Wiimote and a PS3 controller simultaneously?

+Yup.

+### Can I play two different consoles with one Awesome Controller simultaneously?

+Nope.

 ## Reward Tiers